andrewchambers/ptrtar/README.md

 The primary rationale of ptrtar is a directory index format for deduplicated/encrypted backups, while preserving the unix spirit of simple composable tools.
-If you create lots of similar ptrtar archives, ptr can be the same for the same files, and therefore save space, even after file encryption.
-The ptrtar archives themselves can be and compressed encrypted too.
+If you create lots of similar ptrtar archives, the pointer can be the same for the same files, and therefore save space, even after file encryption.
+The ptrtar archives themselves can be compressed and encrypted too.

-walkthrough:
+walkthrough, gpg encrypted backups into google cloud:

 ```
 # consider the example scripts, uploadencryptedtogoogle and downloadencryptedfromgoogle